 Huw’s early studies were at Chetham’s School of Music and the Royal Northern College of Music with Andrew Wilson and Rob Buckland.
 On graduating in 2008 with a 1st Class honours degree he won a scholarship from the Deutscher Akademischer Austauschdienst (DAAD) to continue his studies with Daniel Gauthier at the Hochschule für Musik, Cologne.
 Huw completed his studies at the Royal College of Music with Kyle Horch and gained a Master’s Degree with Distinction in 2012.
 Further prizes and awards early in Huw’s career include the RCM Concerto Prize, a ‘Star Award’ from the Countess of Munster Musical Trust, a Music Education Award from the Musicians Benevolent Fund, the Philip & Dorothy Green Award, a Martin Musical Scholarship and selection as a Park Lane Group Artist.

 Huw is a member of the Ferio Saxophone Quartet and regularly performs with them in the UK and abroad.
-They have been major prizewinners in the UK at the Royal Overseas League Music Competition, Philharmonia’s Martins Musical Scholarship Fund and the Park Lane Group.
+They have been major prize-winners in the UK at the Royal Over-Seas League Music Competition, Philharmonia’s Martins Musical Scholarship Fund, and the Park Lane Group.
 The quartet signed with Chandos Records in 2016 and has released three highly successful discs for the label: ‘Flux’ in July 2017, ‘Revive’ in November 2018, and ‘Evoke’ in October 2021 with pianist Timothy End.
 Their new collaboration with vocal ensemble the Corvus Consort has included engagements at Chiltern Arts and Winchfield Festivals, and will feature on their fourth Chandos disc ‘Revoiced’, due for release in July 2022.